1993–94 AEK Athens F.C. season: Overview

-In the institution of the cup, AEK initially easily overcame the obstacles of Paniliakos and Asteras Ambelokipoi and reached the quarter-finals of the competition where they faced AEL.
-They won 0–1 away from home and drew 1–1 at Nea Filadelfeia.
-In the semi-finals they played against Aris, where they kept the goalless draw in Thessaloniki and beat them in Athens with 2–1.
-In the final of the against Panathinaikos in the packed Olympic Stadium, one of the best Cup finals of all time took place.
-Panathinaikos took the lead with a goal by Warzycha in the 31st minute, while in the 54th minute they double their goals with an own goal by Manolas, but AEK found the focus to equalize with goals by Alexandris at the 71st minute and Dimitriadis at the 77th minute, sending the match to extra time.
-There, Alexandris made it 2–3 in the 95th minute, but three minutes before the end, Panathinaikos equalized with Markos.
-The match went to penalty shooy-out where Panathinaikos won with 4–2 and took the trophy.
+In the Cup, AEK initially easily overcame the obstacles of Paniliakos and Asteras Ambelokipoi.
+In the quarter-finals they faced AEL, where they won 0–1 away from home and drew 1–1 at Nea Filadelfeia.
+In the semi-finals they played against Aris, where after a goalless draw in Thessaloniki, they defeated them in Athens by 2–1.
+In the final against Panathinaikos, in a packed Olympic Stadium, reportedly one of the best Greek Cup finals of all time took place.
+Panathinaikos took the lead with a goal by Warzycha at the 31st minute, while at the 54th minute they doubled their goals with an own goal by Manolas.
+AEK found the focus to equalize with goals by Alexandris at the 71st minute and Dimitriadis at the 77th minute, sending the match to extra time.
+There, Alexandris made it 2–3 at the 95th minute, but three minutes before the end, Panathinaikos equalized with Markos.
+The match went to penalty shoot-out where Panathinaikos won with 4–2 and took the trophy.

-The best players of the team for this period were Alexis Alexandris, Toni Savevski, Refik Šabanadžović, Stelios Manolas, Michalis Kasapis and Vasilis Dimitriadis.
+The main players of the team for this period were Alexis Alexandris, Toni Savevski, Refik Šabanadžović, Stelios Manolas, Michalis Kasapis and Vasilis Dimitriadis.
 The top scorer of both the team and the league was Alexandris, who together with Warzycha scored 24 goals.